JerryFZhang/WarmerTodayV0.1/README.md

 # Warmer.Pro
 A new type of weather application.

-The final product(estimated to release in September) of this will be deployed on heroku for public use.
+[Pre-Alpha](Warmer.pro)is deployed and restricted for now.
+Occationally avaliable for public use for testing purporses.
+Beta will be abaliavle for public use sometimes in September.

 Powered by [forecase.io](http://forecase.io).